 コンテンツにスキップ

-[Traditional performing arts] 45th anniversary of the Sagami Ryuo Taiko Preservation Society: Connecting Japanese drums and dragon dance
+[Traditional Performing Arts] 45th Anniversary of the Sagami Ryuo Taiko Preservation Society: Connecting Japanese Taiko and Dragon Dance

 【伝統芸能】創立45周年「相模龍王太鼓保存会」つなぐ和太鼓×龍の舞

-Sagamihara City, Kanagawa Prefecture, is a city where the sounds of Japanese drums, a percussion instrument that has been passed down since ancient times in Japan, reverberate.
-There are groups based in the city and high school drumming clubs.
-The Sagami Ryuo Taiko Preservation Society is a historic team that continues to captivate audiences with its original drumming and dragon dance performances.
+Sagamihara City, Kanagawa Prefecture, is a city resonating with the sounds of wadaiko, a percussion instrument passed down in Japan since ancient times.
+There are organizations based in the city as well as high school wadaiko clubs.
+The Sagami Ryuo Taiko Preservation Society is a historic team that continues to captivate audiences with its original taiko drumming and dragon dance performances.
 This time, we interviewed Takumi Kubota, who became the third chairman in June 2024, Katsuyuki Onishi, the previous chairman and advisor, and Ryoma Watanuki, a member of the youth division.

 After the commemorative concert